nrfconnect/sdk-sidewalk/doc/samples/variants/hello.rst

       aws iotwireless send-data-to-wireless-device --id=<wireless-device-id> --transmit-mode 0 --payload-data="<payload-data>" --wireless-metadata "Sidewalk={Seq=<sequence-number>}"

    * ``<wireless-device-id>`` is the Wireless Device ID of your Sidewalk Device.

       You can find it in the :file:`WirelessDevice.json` file, generated with the :file:`Nordic_MFG.hex` file during :ref:`setting_up_sidewalk_product`.

-      You can also find your Wireless Device ID in the message sent form the device to AWS, it you have sent it before.
+      If you have sent a message before, you can also find your Wireless Device ID in the messages sent from your device to AWS.

    * ``<payload-data>`` is base64 encoded.